CooperDrones/VIP_Crazyswarm/README.md

 **1 - Launch**: Launches the controller node which publishes `cmd_vel` messages to the crazyflie through use of various off-board controllers.
 A unique Crazyflie ROS namespace is generated depending on the number of Drones that are desired for the particular demo.

-**2 - Individual Crazyflie Scripts**: A unique Python file is called by the Launch file, one for each Crazyflie.
+**2 - Crazyflie Script**: A unique Python file is called by the Launch file, one for each Crazyflie.
 This file instantiates the `CooperativeQuad` class which instructs the high level maneuvers that are desired for the particular Crazyflie flight.

-**3 - `a_cooperative_quad.py`**: Contains the `CooperativeQuad` class which holds parameters relevant to each individual Crazyflie and instructions for flight maneuvers such as hovering, trajectory  tracking, and landing.
+**3a - Maneuvers**: The Crazyflie script calls maneuvers which are contained in `a_cooperative_quad.py` which contains the `CooperativeQuad` class.
+This class holds parameters relevant to each individual Crazyflie and instructions for flight maneuvers such as hovering, trajectory  tracking, and landing.

-**4 - `a_cf_controller_phys.py`**: Contains the control algorithms that are used in the flight maneuvers.
+**4a - Controllers** The `CooperativeQuad` class calls controller classes located in `a_cf_controller_phys.py`.
+These classes produce the controller commands that are used in the flight maneuvers.

+**3b - Trajectories** The Crazflie script calls a trajectory generation algorithm located in `a_traj_generator.py`

+**4b - Trajectory Types** The type of trajectory is determined by the various classes contained in `a_traj_generator.py`

 The following image displays which maneuvers and control algorithms are currently available:
 ![](/crazyflie_demo/scripts/plots/tree.png)